Lemoncode/react-hooks-by-example/09-pure-component-callback/Readme.md

 ```

 - Let's open the _demo.js_, we will create a parent and a child component
-  (this time the child component will be able to display and edit a given name).
+  (this time the child component will just reset the name content).

 _./src/demo.js_